Avatar

 Education

-PhD in Integrative Infection Biology, University of Glasgow
+PhD in Integrative Infection Biology, University of Glasgow, UK

 Thesis: A framework for predicting the impacts of rabies control and prevention strategies.